eProsima/Fast-DDS-docs/docs/fastdds/property_policies/security.rst

    * - PropertyPolicyQos name
      - PropertyPolicyQos value
    * - ``identity_ca``
-     - URI to the X.509 v3 certificate of the Identity CA in PEM format. |br|
+     - URI to the X.509 v3 certificate of the Identity CA in PEM format.
-       Supported URI schemes: file. |br|
+       Supported URI schemes: file.
    * - ``identity_certificate``
-     - URI to an X.509 v3 certificate signed by the Identity CA in PEM format |br|
-       containing the signed public key for the Participant. |br|
+     - URI to an X.509 v3 certificate signed by the Identity CA in PEM format containing the signed public key for the Participant.
        Supported URI schemes: file.
    * - ``identity_crl`` *(optional)*
-     - URI to a X.509 Certificate Revocation List (CRL). |br|
+     - URI to a X.509 Certificate Revocation List (CRL).
        Supported URI schemes: file.
    * - ``private_key``
-     - URI to access the private Private Key for the Participant. |br|
+     - URI to access the private Private Key for the Participant.
        Supported URI schemes: file, :ref:`PKCS#11 <pkcs11-support>`.
    * - ``password`` *(optional)*
-     - A password used to decrypt the *private_key*.  |br|
+     - A password used to decrypt the *private_key*.
-       If the *password* property is not present, then the value supplied in the |br|
-       *private_key* property must contain the decrypted private key. |br|
+       If the *password* property is not present, then the value supplied in the *private_key* property must contain the decrypted private key.
        The *password* property is ignored if the *private_key* is given in PKCS#11 scheme.
    * - ``preferred_key_agreement`` *(optional)*
-     - The preferred algorithm to use for generating the session's shared secret |br|
-       at the end of the authentication phase.
-Supported values are: |br|
+     - The preferred algorithm to use for generating the session's shared secret at the end of the authentication phase.
+Supported values are:
-       a) ``DH``, ``DH+MODP-2048-256`` for  Diffie-Hellman Ephemeral with 2048-bit MODP Group parameters. |br|
+       a) ``DH``, ``DH+MODP-2048-256`` for  Diffie-Hellman Ephemeral with 2048-bit MODP Group parameters.
-       b) ``ECDH``, ``ECDH+prime256v1-CEUM`` for Elliptic Curve Diffie-Hellman Ephemeral with the NIST P-256 curve. |br|
+       b) ``ECDH``, ``ECDH+prime256v1-CEUM`` for Elliptic Curve Diffie-Hellman Ephemeral with the NIST P-256 curve.
-       c) ``AUTO`` for selecting the key agreement based on the signature algorithm in the Identity CA's certificate. |br|
+       c) ``AUTO`` for selecting the key agreement based on the signature algorithm in the Identity CA's certificate.
        Will default to ``AUTO`` if the property is not present.
    * - ``transmit_algorithms_as_legacy`` *(optional)*
-     - Whether to transmit algorithm identifiers in non-standard legacy format. |br|
+     - Whether to transmit algorithm identifiers in non-standard legacy format.
        Will default to ``false`` if the property is not present.

 .. note::